The Emerging Trends of Multi-Label Learning: Extreme Multi-label Learning

 \subsection{Embedding Methods}

-To deal with many labels, \cite{conf/nips/HsuKLZ09} assume that label vectors have a little support.
+To deal with many labels, \cite{conf/NeurIPS/HsuKLZ09} assume that label vectors have a little support.
 In other words, each label vector can be projected into a lower dimensional compressed label space, which can be deemed as encoding.
 A regression is then learned for each compressed label.
 Lastly, the compressed sensing technique is used to decode the labels from the regression outputs of each testing instance.
 Many embedding based works have recently been developed in this learning paradigm.
-These works mainly differ in compression and decompression methods such as principal label space transformation (PLST) \cite{journals/neco/TaiL12}, canonical correlation analysis (CCA) \cite{journals/jmlr/ZhangS11a} and maximum margin output coding (MMOC) \cite{conf/icml/ZhangS12}, Bloom filters \cite{DBLP:conf/nips/CisseUAG13} and landmark labels \cite{DBLP:conf/icml/BalasubramanianL12}.
-Amongst them, SLEEC \cite{DBLP:conf/nips/BhatiaJKVJ15} is one of the seminal embedding methods in XMLC due to its simplicity and promising experimental results \cite{DBLP:conf/nips/BhatiaJKVJ15}.
+These works mainly differ in compression and decompression methods such as canonical correlation analysis (CCA) \cite{journals/jmlr/ZhangS11a} and bloom filters \cite{DBLP:conf/NeurIPS/CisseUAG13}.
+Amongst them, SLEEC \cite{DBLP:conf/NeurIPS/BhatiaJKVJ15} is one of the seminal embedding methods in XMLC due to its simplicity and promising experimental results \cite{DBLP:conf/NeurIPS/BhatiaJKVJ15}.

 SLEEC learns low dimensional embeddings which non-linearly capture label correlations by preserving the pairwise distances between only the closest (rather than all) label vectors.
 Regressors are then trained in the embedding space.
-SLEEC uses a $k$-nearest neighbour ($k$NN) classifier in the embedding space for prediction.
+SLEEC uses a $k$-nearest neighbor ($k$NN) classifier in the embedding space for prediction.